Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

 This technique makes for a striking two- or three-color variation occurring in one stroke when creating curves.
 This technique eliminates blending or adding a row of color one at a time.
 It is impressive in creating variations of color that occur in rolling ocean waves, showing striations of rock on the side of a cliff or rock formations.

 Dry brushing creates course and irregular strokes of color.
 Load your brush with paint, wipe away any excess paint with a paper towel.
 Place the brush on the canvas and drag it across the canvas allowing the paint to create a broken pattern of paint.
 This brush technique is great for creating natural textures like wood or grass.

-A wash is a thin mixture of paint that has been diluted with water.
-Load a flat brush with a diluted mix of paint and water.
-Brush the selected surface horizontally in an overlapping sweeping motion.
-Horizontal strokes are commonly used, however, vertical and diagonal strokes may also be used to assure complete coverage.
-This helps to build a foundation for other colors as well as to hide any paper or canvas showing their white peek-a-boos.
+Make a wash (a watery mixture of paint), mixing a selected tint with water to desired thinness.
+Load a flat brush with this wash brushing the selected surface with an overlapping sweeping motion.
+Use horizontal, vertical, and diagonal strokes to assure complete coverage.
+This helps to build a foundation for other colors and to hide any paper or canvas showing their white peek-a-boos.

-A very thin mixture of paint and water which is applied after the painting has dried.
-I particularly like this technique used over feathers, angels’ wings, and faces to create mist or light.
-Experiment before applying to final painting to check for color intensity.
+A very thin mixture of paint and water is applied after the painting has dried.
+I particularly like this technique used over feathers, angels’ wings, and faces to create mist or light—experiment before applying to the final painting to check for color intensity.
 Acrylic paints are great for this technique.

 The above painting is an excellent example of pink hues grading a separation of sky and meadow.

 Apply large amounts of paint to the canvas, creating a dense texture or a 3-D dimension to rocks, foliage, or any object which needs to stand out from a flat surface.

 The percentage of pigment in acrylic paints ranges from watercolor consistency to medium strength.
 The pigment content dictates the cost of the product.
 A tube or bottle containing more color is higher in price.